Maryland-in-Barcelona Academic Overview

 Credit & Grading

-(2) You must receive the equivalent of a C- or better (5.0 or above) in a given subject in order for the course credit to transfer to UM.
+(2) You must receive the equivalent of a C- or better (5.0 or above) in a given subject in order for the course credit to transfer to UMD.
 Please refer to the grading scale here.

 If you believe there has been an error with one or more of your grades, contact the EA advisor for the program who will be able to request a grade report from your host institution.